s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

 To configure our experiments, we needed to use a structure to keep track of and adjust our hyperparameters in an organised way.
-For this purpose, we used Hydra with configuration files for our experiments.
-With Hydra, we can write config files and keep track of our hyperparameters in experiments.
-To do so, we created a config folder which contains a folder named experiments with two different experiment scripts with a different combination of hyperparameters and then a script named default_config.py which chooses which of the two defined experiments to launch.
+For this purpose, we used Hydra with configuration files for our experiments to keep track of our hyperparameters.
+We created a config folder which contains a folder named experiments with two different experiment scripts with a different combination of hyperparameters and then a script named default_config.py which chooses which of the two defined experiments to launch.
 Therefore in the code, then you use the hydra main function line to access the .yaml and read the values of interest.

 ### Question 13